Lilly to acquire Alzheimer's imaging agents from Siemens

 In April 2012, Lilly became the first company to win U.S. marketing approval for use of its radioactive tracer known as Amyvid to detect the presence of brain plaques made up of the protein beta amyloid, an early sign of Alzheimer's disease.

 There are currently no approved diagnostics that can detect tau in living patients, which makes research difficult.
-Typically detected during an autopsy, tau is known for forming tangles inside brain cells.
-The protein is believed to develop later in the progression of Alzheimer's, when the disease has begun to kill off brain cells.
+Typically detected during an autopsy, tau is known for forming tangles in the brain and is believed to develop later in the progression of Alzheimer's, when the disease has begun to kill off brain cells.

-Because the presence of tau often signals the advance of Alzheimer's in the brain, Dan Skovronsky, chief executive of Avid Radiopharmaceuticals, Lilly's wholly owned subsidiary focused on molecular imaging, sees the compounds as a potential way of measuring whether an experimental treatment is working.
+Lilly said validation and development of the tracers will be handled by a team at Avid Radiopharmaceuticals, Lilly's wholly owned subsidiary focused on molecular imaging.

-"It could answer one of the major unmet needs in Alzheimer's disease, which is a marker for disease progression and treatment response," Skovronsky said in an interview.

 So far, no drug has been found to prevent the advance of Alzheimer's, the leading cause of dementia that now affects some 5 million Americans and 38 million people worldwide.